microsoft/Olive/examples/directml/stable_diffusion_xl/README.md

 python stable_diffusion_xl.py --model_id=stabilityai/stable-diffusion-xl-refiner-1.0 --optimize
 ```

+**Note:** Provide `--use_fp16_fixed_vae` option if you would like use [madebyollin/sdxl-vae-fp16-fix](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix) for the vae models.
+If provided, all sub-models will be entirely in fp16.
+Otherwise, the vae models (vae-decoder for base and both vae-decoder and vae-encoder for refiner) will be in fp32 and all other sub-models will be in fp16 with fp32 input/output.

 The above commands will enumerate the `config_<model_name>.json` files and optimize each one with Olive, then gather the optimized models into a directory structure suitable for testing inference.

 The stable diffusion models are large, and the optimization process is resource intensive.
 It is recommended to run optimization on a system with a minimum of 16GB of memory (preferably 32GB).
 Expect optimization to take several minutes (especially the U-Net model).